 Academic advisors provide guidance to students but it is the responsibility of the student to know and to observe the requirements of his/her curriculum and the rules governing academic work.
 Although the advisor will attempt to help the student make wise decisions, the ultimate responsibility for meeting the requirements for graduation rests with the student.
 Please refer to the Undergraduate Catalog for policies and procedures governing academic work, requirements for the bachelor's degree, requirements for specific programs, and course descriptions, including course prerequisites.

 Junior/senior business majors who have been admitted to the School of Business are advised through the School of Business Student Center for Academic and Professional Development.
-These majors include Accountancy, Business Administration, Management Information Systems (concentrations in General MIS, Business Programming, or Network Technologies), Finance, Management (concentrations in General Management, Human Resource Management, or International), and Marketing.
+These majors include Accountancy, Business Administration, Management Information Systems, Finance, Management, and Marketing.

-Donna Dawson is the School of Technology academic advisor for students majoring in Career and Technical Education (emphasis in Business Ed, Family & Consumer Sciences Ed, Technology Ed), Applied Engineering and Technology (concentrations in Automation & Control, Construction, Digital Printing, Imaging & Web Technology, or Production), and Organizational and Professional Development.
+Donna Dawson is the School of Technology academic advisor for students majoring in Career and Technical Education (emphasis in Business Ed, Family & Consumer Sciences Ed, Technology Ed), Applied Engineering and Technology, and Organizational and Professional Development.

 Rose Myers-Bradley is the School of Family and Consumer Sciences academic advisor for students majoring in Family and Consumer Sciences, including Family Services , Dietetics, and FCS in Apparel and Textiles, Consumer Studies, Hospitality, Merchandising.